CoDaS-Lab/XAI-BT-SR/README.md

 Run the code in **code/main.rmd** to obtain Figures 3-6 in the paper.

-The other 3 files in the code folder are named after the figures as presented in the Supplementary Information (SI).
-Run them to obtain the figures in the SI.
+The other 3 files in the code folder are named after the figures in the Supplementary Information (SI).
+Run them to obtain the corresponding figures in the SI.